aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/_index.md

 ---
-title: "Extract Email Attachments with Aspose.Email for Java"
+title: "Extract Email Attachments Java – Using Aspose.Email for Java"
-description: "Learn how to extract email attachments using Aspose.Email for Java, plus tips on sending email with attachments, parsing MSG files, and loading PST attachments."
+description: "Learn how to extract email attachments java using Aspose.Email for Java, with tips on sending emails, parsing MSG files, and loading PST attachments."
 weight: 4
 url: "/java/attachments-handling/"
-date: 2025-12-01
+date: 2026-02-01
 ---

 {{< blocks/products/pf/main-wrap-class >}}